-These EOIs will be critically appraised and evaluated against the priorities outlined in this Agreement, by an independent artistic curatorium.
+These EOIs will be critically appraised and evaluated against the priorities outlined in this agreement, by the independent artistic Curatorium.

-The Curatorium comprises artists identified and waged by Consortium partners, with respect to the priorities outlined in this agreement.
+The Curatorium comprises artists identified and waged by the Partners, with respect to the priorities outlined in this agreement.
 Additional appointments to the Curatorium may be required to ensure equity of community representation in this group.